-Religious or philosophical beliefs
+Religious and philosophical beliefs

 Victim or witness

-Recent articles Religious or philosophical beliefs
+Recent articles Religious and philosophical beliefs

-Recent publications Religious or philosophical beliefs
+Recent publications Religious and philosophical beliefs

 Data on (in)equality & discrimination in Belgium: results of the project ‘Improving equality data collection in Belgium’ (2021)